sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 <span class="virtual-br"></span>

-> WARNING: It can take some time to complete mirroring repository permissions from the code host.
+> WARNING: It can take some time to complete mirroring repository permissions from a code host.
 [Learn more](#permissions-sync-times).

 ## GitHub